-Mining labourers in the Jainta Hills: The Jainta Hills in Meghalaya, India contain a large area devoted to coal mining.
+Mining Labourers in the Jainta Hills

+The Jainta Hills in Meghalaya, India, contain a large area devoted to coal mining.
 For convenience, these hills can be called 'Koilapahad' (which means 'coal mountains').
 An assessment conducted by ICIMOD in 2003 showed that mining labourers comprise a large part of the informal labour sector in Koilapahad.
-The mining area is spread all over the hills and around 40 000 people from the countries of India, Nepal, and Bangladesh work as full-time or seasonal labourers in these mines.
-The monthly turnover of the labourers is about INR 2000.
-From a legal point of view, most of these labourers from Nepal and Bangladesh are illegal migrants.
-However, some of them have already settled in the nearby hills of Meghalaya, India.
+The mining area is spread over the hills; around 40,000 people from India, Nepal, and Bangladesh work as full-time or seasonal labourers in the mines.
+The monthly turnover of the labourers is about IRs 2,000.
+From a legal point of view, most of the labourers from Nepal and Bangladesh are illegal migrants.
+However, some have already settled in the nearby hills of Meghalaya and Assam, India.

 This labour force is contributing extensively to the national economy by providing cheap labour and consequently cheaper coal to consumers, and income for a large portion of the population of different countries.
 However, the livelihood security of these people is vulnerable.
 Most of these labourers do not earn enough money to procure reasonable land and housing for their families.
 The government has introduced laws related to labour security and wage rates but most such matters are settled by informal interactions rather than existing laws.
 According to law, these labourers are technically illegal and do not have licenses or tax certificates.
-In addition, the established coal business sector feels threatened by the labourers and fear that any government support for labourers would result in loss of income to them.
+In addition, the established coal business sector feels threatened by the labourers and fear that any government support for labourers would result in loss of income to the sector.